 Twenty-four years later, in 1991, world mission agencies and church denominations counted a total of 16 known Christians in the country.
 Hoxha's plan to purge Albania of Christianity had nearly worked, but it was now about to backfire.

 Despite the odds, the number of known Christians in Albania now totals a shocking 23,000.
-Even more surprising, Campus Crusade boasts 74 staff members -- Albanians, not Americans -- who serve full time as missionaries.
+Even more surprising, Cru boasts 74 staff members -- Albanians, not Americans -- who serve full time as missionaries.
 And Albania regularly sends people short term and long term beyond their borders with Jesus' message of hope and eternal forgiveness.

 How did it happen?